Note-taking: Cognitive psychology

 Note-taking is a central aspect of a complex human behavior related to information management involving a range of underlying mental processes and their interactions with other cognitive functions.
 The person taking notes must acquire and filter the incoming sources, organize and restructure existing knowledge structures, comprehend and write down their explanation of the information, and ultimately store and integrate the freshly processed material.
 The result is a knowledge representation, and a memory storage.
 Studies comparing the performance of students who took handwritten notes to students who typed their notes found that students who took handwritten notes performed better on examinations, hypothetically due to the deeper processing of learned material through selective rephrasing instead of word-for-word transcription which is common when typing notes.

 Reasons for note-taking

-Note-taking is an important skill for students, especially at the college level.
-In some contexts, such as college lectures, the main purpose of taking notes may be to implant the material in the mind, the written notes themselves being of secondary importance.
-Many studies have been able to show that note taking in college students has helped them become more engaged in the lecture and allowed them to better comprehend the material.
-Even when students fail to return to their notes and study them, they have shown higher test scores and better comprehension when they take notes versus not taking notes.
-The difference is even more significant when the notes are hand written and reworded rather than merely transcribed or typed.
+Note-taking is a good strategy to enhance learning and memory, as it allows the notetaker to be selective and reorganize ideas during a lecture.
+These notes can be reworded in an easier way that will facilitate the understanding of the content taught in class.
+Afterward, the notes can be used to help process, recall, and use information that has been rapidly gone through during the lecture.

-Note-taking can be used as a "second brain" to help organize and use information that has been collected.
+Taking notes on different words used in lectures fosters vocabulary learning and stimulates autonomous learning of actively engaged individuals.